Ms Bridget Kendall

 Since 2008 she has been the principal host of The Forum, the BBC World Service flagship discussion programme which is also broadcast on Radio Four, and which brings together top global thinkers from a range of disciplines to highlight cutting edge research and explore new ideas.
 She was the first woman to win the coveted James Cameron Award for distinguished journalism in 1992 in recognition of her reports on events in the former Soviet Union.
 Later that year, she won a Bronze Sony Radio Award for Reporter of the Year and received an MBE in the 1994 New Year's Honours list.
 More recently in 2015 she won a special award for International Reporting from the Political Studies Association.

 She is an Honorary Fellow of two Oxford Colleges, St Antony’s College and Lady Margaret Hall.
-She has been awarded Honorary Degrees by St Andrews University, Exeter University and the University of Central England in Birmingham.
+She has been awarded Honorary Degrees by St Andrews University, Exeter University, Birmingham City University and the University of York.

 Bridget Kendall is on the Advisory Board of Wilton Park and a Visiting Professor at Lincoln University.
 She is a former Trustee of Asia House and was a Council member for the Royal United Services Institute.